vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 +++ exited (status 0) +++
 ```

-If you use `sudo` run a command with elevated permissions it has a concept of secure paths.
+If you use `sudo` to run a command with elevated permissions it has a concept of secure paths.
 Meaning it changes the `PATH` variable to make it harder to tamper with.
-The configuration of this is defined in the `/etc/sudoers` file and often includes the same known paths but prefixed with an s like `/sbin` or `/usr/sbin`.
+The configuration for this is defined in the `/etc/sudoers` file and often includes the same known paths but prefixed with an s like `/sbin` or `/usr/sbin`.

 ```sh
 Defaults    secure_path = /sbin:/bin:/usr/sbin:/usr/bin